Upton East median real estate price is $340,085, which is less expensive than 73.6% of Maryland neighborhoods and 54.9% of all U.S. neighborhoods.

 Our research revealed that more commuters here take the bus to work (31.9% ride the bus) than 99.8% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Upton East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Upton East neighborhood buck this trend.
 51.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.8% of U.S. neighborhoods.

 In addition, if you love row houses and attached homes, you will probably really like the Upton East neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 28.1% of the residential real estate here is classified as row houses and attached homes.